 Go back a few thousand years, and Mexico was once inhabited by an exceptionally interesting population, called the Mayans.
 Their ability to read stars, forecast storms, as well as their building techniques demonstrated in the Mayan pyramids are still mysteries to scientists today.

 The history from the Mayan civilisation is still visible in Mexico’s ancient sites, one of the reasons why Mexico is the 8th most visited country in the world!

 Not only is Mexico one of the most visited countries, being the 13th-largest country it’s also the most populous Spanish speaking country in the world.
 And we can’t forget to mention that the country offers an extraordinary range of incredibly diverse landscapes.

 Why should you visit Mexico?

 Venture to the North of Mexico, and you’ll discover deserts and canyons.
 In the centre, Mexico proudly boasts thriving colonial cities, tightly clustered in the mountains.
 Head south and you’ll find an array of Maya ruins, picturesque beaches and dense jungles.

 Besides these spectacular sites and landscapes, you will be treated with the world-famous Mexican cuisine that was recently added to the Intangible Cultural Heritage of Humanity list by UNESCO.

 Mexico’s beaches and underwater world

-If you decide to visit the Pacific coast, deep blue waters with waves strolling over the golden sand beaches will be waiting on you.
+If you decide to visit the Pacific coast, deep blue waters with waves strolling over the golden sand beaches will be waiting for you.
 Destinations like Puerto Escondido are literally a surfer’s paradise.

 On the other side of the country, along the Caribbean coast, you’ll find picture-perfect white-sand beaches disappearing into idyllic turquoise waters.

 Mexico’s waters offer so much, whether it be surfing, sailing, snorkelling, diving with whales or simply going for a refreshing swim.
 To top it off, Mexico has some of the best diving spots in the world due to its clear waters and great visibility.